Biden to host K-pop stars BTS, discuss anti-Asian hate crimes

-WASHINGTON (REUTERS) - K-pop superstars BTS will head to the White House next week to address hate crimes targeting Asians and people of Asian descent with US President Joe Biden, the White House said in a statement on Thursday (May 26).
+WASHINGTON • K-pop superstars BTS will head to the White House next week to address hate crimes targeting Asians and people of Asian descent with United States President Joe Biden, the White House said in a statement on Thursday.

-Mr Biden would host the global phenomenon musical group next Tuesday and would "discuss Asian inclusion and representation, and to address anti-Asian hate crimes and discrimination which have become more prominent issues in recent years," it said.
+Mr Biden will host the global phenomenon musical group next Tuesday and will "discuss Asian inclusion and representation, and address anti-Asian hate crimes and discrimination which have become more prominent issues in recent years", it said.

 Attacks against people of Asian descent have escalated as some politicians and pundits have encouraged Americans to blame China for Covid-19, amid other tensions.

-The K-pop stars are also known for using their lyrics and social campaigns aimed at empowering youngsters since debuting in 2013.
+BTS are also known for using their lyrics and social campaigns to empower young people since the group debuted in 2013.

 "Biden and BTS will also discuss the importance of diversity and inclusion and BTS' platform as youth ambassadors who spread a message of hope and positivity across the world," the White House said in its statement.